Soybean44/ray_synth/README.md

 ## Running

-As of right now, when running the synth, clicking on the window at a given y sets the frequency of the oscillator.
-Right clicking switches the table
+As of right now, when running the synth, it creates a virtual midi output through portmidi.
+You can connect this to any midi input through software such as qjackctl (assuming you're using pipewire, pipewire-alsa, and pipewire-jack).
+Then midi input should correspond to midi output from the synth.